Dreamufor/BB-test/README.md

 Explanation:

-- take sales array as parameter, so every function is a pure function
+- take sales array as arguments, so every function is a pure function.
 - for case 3, add case insensitive sort, so it will ignore the character case and always out put the result alphabetically

 # Replicate layout